u10int/URBMediaFocusViewController/README.md

 ## Installation

+### Installing with CocoaPods

+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.

+Add the following to your `Podfile` and run `$ pod install`:

+	pod "URBMediaFocusViewController"

+If you don't have CocoaPods installed or integrated into your project, you can learn how to do via [CocoaPods](http://cocoapods.org/).

+### Installing Manually

 To use `URBMediaFocusViewController` in your own project, just import `URBMediaFocusViewController.h` and `URBMediaFocusViewController.m` files into your project, and then include "`URBMediaFocusViewController.h`" where needed, or in your precompiled header.

 The project uses ARC and targets iOS 7.0+.